3,003: Student Records

 - The University is subject to the Family Educational Rights and Privacy Act (FERPA).
 The complete policy is located in the university catalog.
 All inquiries regarding student data should be directed to the Office of Admissions & Records.

 - Access to records and files is guaranteed to every student, subject only to reasonable regulation as to time, place, and supervision.
-The student may waive this right of access in respect to confidential evaluations and references in the graduate and other placement offices, which may be required for the purpose of securing placement in business, industry, government, or education.
 Exceptions to this right of access are:

 - Financial records of parents.